Views

 Cross-zone Availability

-If you have cross-zone availability configured, these paths are shown in the Network & Security view under the Topology tab.
+If you have cross-zone availability configured, these paths are shown in the Network and Security view under the Topology tab.
 The topology reflects what availability zones a load balancer is actually sending traffic across.

 Highlighting a single path for a load balancer with cross-zone availability configured